jaredsinclair/JTSImageViewController/README.md

 - **Handle Long-Presses:** Implement an `interactionsDelegate` to respond to long presses on the image, or to temporarily disable user interactions (comes in handy if you show an overlay that could cause gesture conflict).

-- **Dismiss mode gesture:** Implement an `JTSImageViewControllerDismissMode` enum to set Up/Down gesture to close image-modal or Any direction gesture (default)
+- **Dismiss mode gesture:** Implement an `JTSImageViewControllerDismissMode`enum to set Up/Down gesture to close image-modal or Any direction gesture.

 ## License